The Sun's Supergranulation: Numerical modelling

-\subsubsection{State-of-the-art local hydrodynamic Cartesian simulations}
+\subsubsection{State-of-the-art local hydrodynamic cartesian simulations}

-The most recent numerical efforts to date, as far as local hydrodynamic Cartesian simulations are concerned, are those by \cite{ustyugov08} and \cite{stein09}.
-The latter ran a realistic simulation in a 96~Mm wide and 20~Mm deep three-dimensional numerical box (see also \cite{benson06} and \cite{georgobiani07} for detailed reports on simulations of half this size) and found a monotonic smooth increase of the size of convective structures with depth, in agreement with the results presented in Section~\ref{simgra}, and no or very little power enhancement at supergranulation scales in the surface power spectrum.
-They subsequently argued, similarly to \cite{spruit90}, that there was no reason why a particular scale should pop-up in the continuum of scales present in the simulation (see \cite{nordlund09} and \cite{georgobiani07} for representations of the power spectra of the simulations). \cite{ustyugov08} performed a similar experiment in a 60~Mm wide and 20~Mm deep three-dimensional box, using a subgrid scale model to emulate the unresolved small-scale dynamics.
-He reported similar results, namely a gradual monotonic increase of the convection scale with depth.
+The first realistic numerical simulations including supergranulation scales are due to \cite{benson06}, \cite{georgobiani07} and \cite{stein09}.
+The latter used a 96~Mm wide and 20~Mm deep three-dimensional numerical box but, just like \cite{rieutord02}, they found a monotonic smooth increase of the size of convective structures with depth, and no or very little power enhancement at supergranulation scales in the surface power spectrum.
+Similarly to \cite{spruit90}, they subsequently argued that there was no reason why a particular scale should pop-up in the continuum of scales present in the simulation (see \cite{nordlund09} and \cite{georgobiani07} for representations of the power spectra of the simulations).
+A gradual monotonic increase of the convection scale with depth was also reported in an independent numerical study by \cite{ustyugov08} in a 60~Mm wide and 20~Mm deep three-dimensional box.
+The physics of ionisation of helium and hydrogen were included in the model of \cite{stein09}, which allowed them to test for the first time the first theoretical proposal for the origin of the supergranulation by \cite{SL64} described in Sect.~\ref{theoryconv}.
+Considering the gradual large-scale decrease of energy in the power spectrum of their simulations, they concluded that the existence of recombination layers of ionised elements cannot by itself explain supergranulation.
+This conclusion was further confirmed by \cite{lord_etal14} using simulations in a box of size $196\times 196 \times 49$~Mm$^3$ (the latter paper contains an interesting discussion of the slightly surprising actual effects of ionisation in the problem).

-It is worth pointing out that the ionisation states of Helium and Hydrogen are part of the model of \cite{stein09}, which allowed them to test for the first time the first theoretical explanation for the origin of the supergranulation \citep{SL64} presented in Section~\ref{theoryconv}.
-Considering the gradual large-scale decrease of energy in the power spectrum of their simulations, one may conclude that the existence of recombination layers of ionised elements does not have any noticeable impact on the surface flows.
-This is probably the most important conclusion relative to the supergranulation puzzle that can be drawn from these simulations.
+The latest realistic local simulations of \cite{lord_etal14} appear to show a clear excess of kinetic energy at large scales (see Fig.~\ref{figlord}, red line), just like idealized simulations.
+The reasons for this seemingly new convergence of the large-scale dynamical properties of convection in realistic and idealized simulations (assuming there was ever a big difference between the two) have not yet been clearly discussed to the best of our knowledge.
+Interestingly, a lot of the discussion in \cite{lord_etal14}, as well as in subsequent studies \citep[e.g.,][]{featherstone_hindman16,karak18}, is now focused on there being too much energy at large scales in simulations in comparison to the solar case.
+They notably point out that much of the heat flux is carried by the largest-scale flows in their simulations, which demonstrate that these flows are strongly buoyantly driven, just like the large-scale dynamics in idealized simulations described earlier.